TobiEiss/aranGoDriver/README.md

 # aranGoDriver [![Build Status](https://travis-ci.org/TobiEiss/aranGoDriver.svg?branch=master)](https://travis-ci.org/TobiEiss/aranGoDriver)

-This project is a golang-driver for [ArangoDB](https://www.arangodb.com/)
+This project is a golang-driver for [ArangoDB](https://www.arangodb.com/) writen in go.
+There is also a embedded-in-memory-Database to run all your tests.

 Currently implemented:
 * connect to DB